Skip to Main Content

 Cook, J. A, A. A. Eddingsaas, J. L. Loxterman, S. Ebbert, and S. O. MacDonald.
 2010.
 InsularArctic ground squirrels (Spermophilus parryii) of the North Pacific: Indigenous or Exotic?
 Journal of Mammalogy, 91:1401-1412.

-Hill, R, J. L. Loxterman, K. Aho.
+Hill, R, J. L. Loxterman, and K. Aho.
 2017.
 Insular biogeography and population genetics of dwarf mistletoe (Arceuthobium americanum).
 Ecosphere 8:1-17.